 - Bake the cake for 40-50 minutes, until the crumbs are golden and a toothpick inserted in the center comes out clean.

 - Place the pan on a wire rack and let cool for 10 minutes in the pan.
 Gently run abutter knife around the edge of the cake to loosen it, then remove the sides of the pan.

 - While the cake cools, prepare the glaze: Whisk together the powdered sugar, vanilla extract, almond extract, and milk until smooth.
 Add more milk/powdered sugar to reach a thicker or thinner consistency as desired.
 Drizzle the glaze over the top of the cake.
 Serve warm or at room temperature.

-- Leftover coffee cake will keep at room temperature for up to 3 days.
+- TO STORE: Leftover coffee cake will keep at room temperature for up to 3 days.
 Bake up to 1 day ahead and (if possible) glaze just before serving.
-Another bake-ahead option:

-- Make it ahead: Pour the batter into the prepared pan, but don’t sprinkle the crumbs on top.
+- MAKE AHEAD: Pour the batter into the prepared pan, but don’t sprinkle the crumbs on top.
 Cover the pan, and refrigerate.
 Separately, prepare and refrigerate the crumb topping.
 The next day, uncover the pan, sprinkle the crumbs on top, and bake for 55 to 65 minutes, or until a toothpick inserted into the center of the cake comes out clean.

 Join today and start saving your favorite recipes

 Create an account to easily save your favorite recipes and access FREE meal plans.Sign Me Up